ryclarke/batch-tool/README.md

 - Repository labels help organize and filter your catalog
 - Default reviewers in config save time when creating pull requests
 - The tool works from any directory - it will find repositories based on your configuration
+- **⚠️ Shell Command Safety**: The `sh` command is powerful but dangerous.
+It will prompt for confirmation before executing any command across multiple repositories.
+Use with extreme caution, especially with destructive commands.

 ## Troubleshooting